Not all tax resolution is equal. Our action plan defends your interests when your or your business is under pressure.

 Tax resolution is the process in which tax matters are straightened out with the proper authorities and plans are accordingly made and executed.
 Often confused with “tax relief”, the tax resolution definition is the actual practice of solving specific tax problems.
 For instance, life can get in the way and cause you to fall behind on your taxes.

 Health issues, divorce, the death of a loved one, and surviving natural disasters can cause emotional and financial distress that causes people to put tax matters on the back burner, and not properly resolving them can cause problems down the line.

 Tax relief, on the other hand, refers to actually eliminating your balance due by making an offer to settle your back taxes or having them reassessed and resulting in the reduction or elimination of your tax bill.

 Tax resolution services sometimes encompass tax relief, depending on your situation.
 Ultimately though, tax resolution specialists assist you with tax matters that require deeper knowledge of tax law and IRS procedures that are separate from filing your current tax return.

-Tax resolution companies offer a variety of services pertaining to tax issues that have arisen due to incorrect preparation of tax forms, tax debt, IRS errors, major changes to your business and/or personal lives, or neglecting your tax matters.
+Tax resolution services pertain to tax issues that have arisen due to incorrect preparation of tax forms, tax debt, IRS errors, major changes to your business and/or personal lives, or neglecting your tax matters.
 The following services commonly fall under the tax resolution umbrella.
 Some tax resolution experts offer all of these services while other companies or independent experts focus on one specific area, such as audit support or back tax settlements.

 While being audited is not as common as our entertainment would have us believe, it can be an extremely stressful process that entails frequent contact with the IRS by mail and over the phone.
 Prior tax returns, records for open and past returns, and any substantiation necessary for pleading your case has to be readily available.